Detection and Mitigation of Byzantine Attacks in Distributed Training: Distributed Training Formulation

-\textbf{Training}: We will refer to Figure \ref{fig:aggregation_general} for this exposition.
+Figure \ref{fig:aggregation_general} depicts this process.
 There are $K=6$ machines and $f=4$ distinct files (represented by colored circles) replicated $r=3$ times.\footnote{Some arrows and ellipses have been omitted from Figure \ref{fig:aggregation_general}; however, all files will be going through detection.} Each worker is assigned to $l=2$ files and computes the sum of gradients (or a distorted value) on each of them.
 The ``\textbf{d}'' ellipses refer to PS's detection operations immediately after receiving all the gradients.

-The algorithm starts with the assignment of files to workers.
-Subsequently, each worker $U_i$ will compute all $l$ file gradients that involve its assigned files $\calN^w(U_i)$ and return them to the PS.
-In every iteration, the PS will initially run our detection algorithm in an effort to identify the $q$ adversaries and will act according to the detection outcome.

-{\bf Metrics}: We are interested in two main metrics, the fraction of distorted files and the top-1 test accuracy of the final trained model.
-For the distortion fraction, let us denote the number of distorted tasks upon detection and aggregation by $c^{(q)}$ and its maximum value (under a worst-case attack) by $c_{\mathrm{max}}^{(q)}$.
+{\bf Metrics}: We consider various metrics in our work.
+For Setting-I we consider (i) the fraction of distorted files, and (ii) the top-1 test accuracy of the final trained model.
+For the distortion fraction, let us denote the number of distorted files upon detection and aggregation by $c^{(q)}$ and its maximum value (under a worst-case attack) by $c_{\mathrm{max}}^{(q)}$.
 The \emph{distortion fraction} is $\epsilon := c^{(q)}/f$.
-We evaluate these metrics for the various competing methods.
+The top-1 test accuracy is determined via numerical experiments.
+In Setting-II, in addition we consider proofs and rates of convergence of the proposed algorithms.
+We provide theoretical results and supporting experimental results on these.